 Once you know what is most important you will know where to start.
 Is it food, shelter, special medication?
 What kinds of survival skills do you already have?
 What do you need to learn?

-There are the obvious priorities that you will want to put at the top of your list.
-These include things like a first aid kit, food, water, clothing, and medication.
 When making your budget start with things that are most important.
 Even when prepping there are some “luxury” items that can wait till you have the basics.
 That’s where making your budget comes into play.

 5. Do it Right the First Time